tmatsuzawa/tmatsuzawa.github.io/_posts/2024-09-04-amino_acid_for_physicists.md

 ---
 layout: post
 section-type: post
-title: Helpful links for science
+title: Amino acid for physicists
 category: professional
 tags: ['science']
 ---

-### Amino acid for physicists
 I got pretty unsatisfied by the notation of amino acids in the literature.
 So I decided to make a cheat sheet for myself.
 I hope it helps you too.
 <br>